 That’s it.
 Two tools.
 The simplicity is a feature — there’s nothing to configure per-query, no complex parameter tuning.
 Your agent asks “how do I use X in library Y?” and gets current documentation back.

-Behind the scenes, Context7 maintains a registry of thousands of libraries — Next.js, React, MongoDB, Supabase, Django, FastAPI, and many more.
+Behind the scenes, Context7 maintains a registry of 33,000+ libraries — Next.js, React, MongoDB, Supabase, Django, FastAPI, and many more.
 The documentation is community-contributed: anyone can publish a library’s docs to the registry.
 The server fetches from this centralized store, not from the library’s actual documentation site at query time.

 CLI Mode